sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 </p>
 ```

-On platforms that do not support streaming, such as AWS Lambda, responses will be buffered.
+> On platforms that do not support streaming, such as AWS Lambda, responses will be buffered.
 This means the page will only render once all promises resolve.
+If you are using a proxy (e.g. NGINX), make sure it does not buffer responses from the proxied server.

 > Streaming data will only work when JavaScript is enabled.
 You should avoid returning nested promises from a universal `load` function if the page is server rendered, as these are _not_ streamed — instead, the promise is recreated when the function reruns in the browser.